ropensci/tidyqpcr/README.md

 ### Best-practice compliant

-tidyqpcr encourages standardised, reliable experimental design by prioritising MIQE-compliant best practices.
+tidyqpcr encourages standardised, reliable experimental design by following the Minimum Information for Publication of Quantitative Real-Time PCR Experiments (MIQE) best practices.

 We want to make it easier for scientists to produce reliable and interpretable results.
+The MIQE best practices are a framework to facilitate the full disclosure of all reagents, sequences, and analysis methods necessary to enable other investigators to reproduce results.
 The final version of tidyqpcr will, by default, request the relevant experimental conditions and assay characteristics, as described in the [MIQE guidelines](https://academic.oup.com/clinchem/article/55/4/611/5631762), to allow reviewers/readers to rigorously assess the validity of a result.
 See "Future Priorities" below to get updates on tidyqpcr's MIQE compliant features.

 # Status